gokubi/policies/citizen_code_of_conduct.md

 # Citizen Code of Conduct

+[COMMUNITY_NAME] is dedicated to providing a harassment and violence-free experiences for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+We do not tolerate harassment of coommunity members in any form.
+Community members violating these rules may be sanctioned or expelled from an event and from the community at the discretion of community organizers.

 ## 1. Purpose

 A primary goal of [COMMUNITY_NAME] is to be inclusive to the largest number of members, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).